alebourne/test6-template/README.md

 # test6-template
-The template repository Can be used for testing.
+The template repository Can be used for Accessibility testing.